RealTesseract/Tesseract/README.md

+# Tesseract
-# Tesseract, The new advanced server software
+The new advanced server software

 ### Credits to: